uliba3/ai-web-chatbot/README.md

 - **Movable and resizable chat window:** Customize the position and size of the chat window for a better user experience.

 ## Dependencies
-The Gemini Web Chatbot relies on the following dependencies:
+The AI Web Chatbot relies on the following dependencies:

 - **Google Generative AI:** For generating responses based on user queries and the content of the web page.
 - **Chrome APIs:** Including `activeTab`, `scripting`, and `storage` permissions to interact with the current web page and store API keys.